erezgeva/libptpmgmt/doc/HOWTO_doc_code.md

      */
     ```

-    * Alternatively, you may use a short block after a property or a constant.
+    * Alternatively, you may use a short block after a property or a constant on the same line.
 Do not use it with classes, structures, enumerators, functions, or methods.
     ```
     void property; /**< description */
     ```